 City council may by ordinance or resolution establish a system of personnel rules and policies, governing the terms of employment of any or all employees of the City.
 The Personnel System shall have the following aspects: (i) the city manager shall be the appointing authority pursuant to Section 403(c) of this charter, (ii) personnel rules and policies shall be consistent with Section 701, (iii) conducting collective bargaining and entering contracts with represented employees in accordance with the Meyers Milias Brown Act (Govt.
-Code Section \\\\\\), and (iv) disciplinary action shall be appealable to a personnel appeals board as described in Section 705 of this charter.
+Code Section 3500 et seq.), and (iv) disciplinary action shall be appealable to a civil service commission as described in Section 705 of this Charter.